 - Make the Moa brand as visible as possible.

 - Focus on the export market internationally and the supermarket trade locally.

 In each one of these points, we can see a piece of Moa’s downfall.
 Lets start with the first one.
-Moa’s decision to target an exclusively to a male audience was immediately clear from the get go.
-In 2011, shortly after launching their new brand, Moa put out a series of online ads, with explicitly appealing to men.
+Moa’s decision to target an exclusively male audience was immediately clear from the get go.
+In 2011 shortly after launching their new brand, Moa put out a series of online ads, explicitly appealing to men.
 Here is a representative sample:

 The thing is, targeting such a select audience is something most ‘craft’ breweries don’t do.
 There’s nothing overtly masculine about Garage Project or Parrotdog.
 Even Panhead, a brand which evokes traditionally masculine tropes such as motorcycles and hot-rods, doesn’t do so in a manner that explicitly excludes women as a consumer.
 But that was the approach Moa took.
 And spoiler alert here: Panhead is going to come up a lot in this story.

 What I would call Moa’s latent misogyny became straight-up overt misogyny when they prepared to float the company on the share market, and launched their Initial Public Offering (IPO).
 This was essentially a prospectus to potential investors, the full title of which was (and I wish I was kidding): “Moa Group Limited Initial Public Offering Investment Statement: Your Guide to Owning a Brewery and Other Tips For Modern Manhood”.

 A huge quantity has been written about this document.
 For a rundown of the highlights, including the full PDF of the IPO, I recommend reading this post on The Beer Diary.
 The only mention of women as potential consumers (not even investors) is in the whole document is in this section here: